 Lima has a HUGE gastronomy scene, it's highly recommended to make your restaurant reservations in advance.

 Lima is on Peru Time (PET).
-It’s GMT -5 hours, meaning that it’s 1 hour ahead of New York and 6 hours ahead of London.
+It’s GMT -5 hours, meaning that it’s 1 hour behind New York and 6 hours behind London.
 Without calculating for daylight savings.